-When asked about their current or future RTO plans, only 2% of respondents say their company never plans to require employees to work in-person.
+When we asked companies that currently have or plan to have office space by next year about their current or future RTO plans, only 2% of respondents say their company never plans to require employees to work in-person.
 Fifty-one percent currently require some or all employees to work in-person, 39% plan to by the end of 2024, and 8% plan to by 2025 or later.

 “As a business owner, I’ve navigated the decision to require employees to return to in-person work,” says Onur Kutlubay, founder of YouParcel.
 “We initiated a partial return, focusing on roles that benefited from on-site collaboration.

 “The results were mixed – some employees welcomed the change, citing improved communication, while others expressed concerns about commuting and work-life balance.

 In our case, about 40% of employees were required to work in person, mainly those involved in product development and client interactions,” Kutlubay explains.

 3 in 4 Say RTO Has Improved Revenue

 Among respondents whose companies have already returned to office, 31% say they started requiring workers to come back in 2021, 41% in 2022, and 27% in 2023.
 The vast majority of respondents in this group say they have seen an improvement in revenue, productivity, worker retention, and more.

 Majority of Companies Will Track if Employees Are In-Office

 Google faced backlash recently when it rolled out a new policy that tracks employee badges to ensure they are working in-person.
 It appears that the majority of companies plan to do the same.